Cofounder and Strategic Advisor

+Donna is cofounder of 1776 and Strategic Advisor to the 1776 Board of Directors.
 Under her leadership 1776 has grown from a theory to a globally recognized brand at the center of worldwide startup activity.
 Launched in 2013, 1776 now has campuses in Washington, D.C.; Arlington, Virginia; San Francisco; New York City and Dubai, and it operates a venture fund making investments worldwide.

 1776 has supported the founding of hundreds of young companies that are growing and creating jobs in the Washington, D.C., region.
 Thousands more around the globe enjoy backing and guidance from its network.
 With visitors ranging from President Obama and former British Prime Minister David Cameron, to CEOs of America’s top technology companies, 1776 has become the singular go-to stop in the region for political and corporate leaders seeking to engage the innovation economy.

 Before launching 1776, Donna served the Startup America Partnership as managing director.
 Working in partnership with the White House, the Kauffman Foundation and the Case Foundation, she led the formation of entrepreneurial communities across the United States and integrated them into a national startup ecosystem.
 Her work was the precursor to the Startup Nations initiative, enabling informal knowledge-sharing among economies to help accelerate new and young firm formation in their countries in order to create jobs, build economies and expand human welfare.
 She currently serves on the board of directors of the Global Entrepreneurship Network, which oversees the program.